RamzesIX/med-app-fe/README.md

-# med-app-fe
+# [Showcase][React] Single Page app
-Client application used to manage medical information like diseases, risks or symptoms.
+Showcase app to demonstrate the code quality, architectural decisions and UX approaches I usually make developing a client Web app.
+The repository contains the client application used to manage medical information like diseases, risks or symptoms.
+You can find and check the server app [here](https://github.com/RamzesIX/med-app-be).

 ### Prerequisites